20.1 — Function Pointers

 Instead of calling function foo() and printing the return value, we’ve unintentionally sent function foo directly to std::cout.
 What happens in this case?

-operator<< does not know how to output a function pointer (because there are an infinite number of possible function pointers).
+When a function is referred to by name (without parenthesis), C++ converts the function into a function pointer (holding the address of the function).
+Then operator<< tries to print the function pointer, which it fails at because operator<< does not know how to print function pointers.
 The standard says that in this case, foo should be converted to a bool (which operator<< does know how to print).
 And since the function pointer for foo is a non-null pointer, it should always evaluate to Boolean true.
 Thus, this should print:

 1